torvalds/linux/Documentation/userspace-api/iommufd.rst

 they may already/historically implement (e.g. vfio_iommu_type1.c).

-At minimum iommufd provides universal support of managing I/O address spaces and I/O page tables for all IOMMUs, with room in the design to add non-generic features to cater to specific hardware functionality.
+At minimum iommufd provides universal support of managing I/O address spaces and I/O page tables for all IOMMUs, with room in the design to add analn-generic features to cater to specific hardware functionality.

 In this context the capital letter (IOMMUFD) refers to the subsystem while the